-UX Designer, Web Developer, and Digital Designer.
-Best practice research, project manager, wireframing, prototyping, and client proposal presentation.
+Product Manager, UX Designer, Web Developer, and Digital Designer.
+Best practice research, project manager, user research, wireframing, prototyping, and client proposal presentation.

 Kingspan determined that the current plant tour did not fully utilize the opportunity to present the brand in the best light to their clients and guest.
 Therefore, the Kingspan tour update sought to refine and upgrade the tour experience.
 One of the pain points was scheduling the plant tours, and this process was the core part of this project to create an app that could alleviate the difficulties that Kingspan had in scheduling plant tours.

-Due to the nature of this project, I determined that I should break out the deliverables for the app into three phases pre-tour, tour, and post-tour.
+Due to the nature of this project, my approach was to break out the design for the app into three phases pre-tour, tour, and post-tour.
 I chose to address the pre-tour experience first.
-This phase includes the client experience from initial contact through arrival at the plant for the tour.
-In addition, there was a demand for a company-wide calendar shared throughout the company where all the employees in the plant, sales, and corporate could see the plant tours scheduled, which was the first step for me to design.
+This phase includes the client experience from initial contact to arrival at the tour plant.
+In addition, there was a pressing demand for a company-wide shared calendar where all the employees in the plant, sales, and corporate could see the plant tours that have been scheduled.

-Lastly, there were a few pre-tour deliverables that I included in the app.
-In addition to the calendar function, I also had the following:
+Lastly, I included a few pre-tour deliverables for the app.
+In addition to the calendar function, I also added the following:

 - Visitor & Sales email component

 Since this project would touch multiple departments and involve outside users, I decided to do some external surveys and internal and external focus groups to understand what the end-users viewed as the main goals and how they thought the app should work.
 I surveyed a small group of customers to get their idea of what they would want for a tour app.
 We also surveyed internal employees at the plant, in sales, and at the corporate headquarters to get an idea of everyone’s role in plant tours and what they wanted to see with the new app.
 Lastly, a steering committee was created to resolve issues beyond my jurisdiction.